K-Felk/trafficAPI/README.md

 ### Post URLs

-the database supports only two post operations.
+the API supports only two post operations.
 Both require API keys and as with any other transaction, use of SSL.
-The api key must be passed in a basic authentication username/password header (leave the username blank).
+The API key must be passed in a basic authentication username/password header (leave the username blank).
 Each post transation requires the API key.

 #### Posting feedback